kosatnkn/magnetar/doc/doc.md

 ## Libraries

 The `lib` folder contains all the CSS files, Fonts and JavaScript libraries that you would use with `Magnetar`.
-Of these following libraries are essential for `Magnetar` to work.
+Of these, following libraries are essential for `Magnetar` to work.

 - [jQuery](https://github.com/jquery/jquery)
 - [JWT Decoder](https://github.com/auth0/jwt-decode)